learnk8s/learnk8s.io/src/advancedKubectl/content.md

 > For that reason, you can use the `a`, `f`, and `l` components only at the end of an alias.

-In general, once you get the hang of this scheme, you an intuitively deduce the alias names from the commands you want to execute and save a lot of typing!
+In general, once you get the hang of this scheme, you can intuitively deduce the alias names from the commands you want to execute and save a lot of typing!

 ### Installation